 As you head out of Wilmington on Route 100, you’ll quickly enter the town of West Dover, home of Mount Snow.
 This is a very popular ski mountain, but it’s open in all four seasons.
 In the summer and fall, you can enjoy lift-serviced mountain biking, or simply ride the gondola to the top of the mountain for fantastic views of the Somerset Reservoir and the surrounding Green Mountains.

-The Bluebird Express gondola runs from 10 am to 5 pm between late May and mid-October.
+The Bluebird Express gondola runs on the weekends from 10 am to 5 pm between June and mid-October.
 Lift tickets are $24 for adults (13+) and $19 for kids (5-12).
 Kids under 5 ride for free.

 Jamaica State Park: Swim in the West River!